IBM/browser-functions/docs/install.md

 [TOC]

+## Local development without installation

+You can write a function and execute it without the need for the Browser Functions server at all.
+Only a static local web server is needed.
+See [Quickstart](?quickstart.md) for details on how to do this.

 ## Installation

-If you want to run the server locally (or on your own server), install it as follows:
+If you want to run a Browser Functions server locally (or on your own server), install it as follows:

-- Download [this ZIP](https://github.com/IBM/browser-functions/browser_backend/archive/master.zip) file and unzip it to a folder.
+- Download [this ZIP](https://github.com/IBM/browser-functions/archive/master.zip) file and unzip it to a folder.
 - In the folder, run `npm install`.
 This will install the necessary software components.
 - Browser Functions uses sub-domains to separate applications from each other, so for local development, you will need to add the domain names into your `/etc/hosts` file pointing to localhost (see below for using dnsmasq instead).
 Start with the following: